 However, there are a few ways we can minimize the risks that potential damage can pose:

-Clean and reseal it. this is especially important if your slab is outside.
-Keeping it clean and rare-applying the sealant once every two years will greatly improve the lifespan of any outdoor concrete fixture
+Clean and reseal it.
+This is especially important if your slab is outside.
+Keeping it clean and re-applying the sealant once every two years will greatly improve the lifespan of any outdoor concrete fixture.